Skip to Main Content

 Some schools request interviews, so schedule one with an alum or admissions officer if that's part of the process.
 You might also spend time visiting campuses to help you decide on your top-choice school.

 Don't forget to maintain good grades in school, too.
-You'll eventually send off your final transcript to your college, so you want to stay engaged with your academics.
-Make sure to submit the FAFSA and apply to scholarships to obtain financial aid for school.
+You'll eventually send your final transcript to your college, so you want to stay engaged with your academics.
+Make sure to submit the FAFSA and apply for scholarships to obtain school financial aid.

-You should have all your admissions decisions by April or earlier, depending on when you applied.
-Once you've got all your letters, you can compare offers and decide on where you want to enroll in the fall.
+Depending on when you applied, you should have all your admissions decisions by April or earlier.
+Once you've got all your letters, you can compare offers and decide where to enroll in the fall.
 Colleges usually want your decision by May 1.

 Meet the expert: